kragen/derctuo/markdown/stepped-planetary.md

 edge-on-edge contact.

-The same differential principle can be applied to get larger reductions from the original "orbital drive" without sacrificing the use of toothed pulleys: by increasing and decreasing the planet sizes nearly in proportion with their respective suns, we can achieve very large reductions indeed, far less than the one or two teeth per
+The same differential principle can be applied to get larger reductions from the original “orbital drive” without sacrificing the use of toothed pulleys: by increasing and decreasing the planet sizes nearly in proportion with their respective suns, we can achieve very large reductions indeed, far less than the one or two teeth per